-- 9. Pour a cup of non-toxic RV antifreeze that has been approved and listed by a recognized testing authority such as Underwriter Lab into the lavatory, sink and tub drains to prevent trap freeze-up. - 10.
+- 9. Using the adapter mentioned at the beginning, apply, at max, 50 lbs. of air pressure to the city water inlet until only air is coming out of the faucets.
+You may need to open and close faucets one at a time and repeat this step several times to force out trapped water. - 10.
+Pour a cup of non-toxic RV antifreeze that has been approved and listed by a recognized testing authority such as Underwriter Lab into the lavatory, sink and tub drains to prevent trap freeze-up. - 11.
 Be sure to open the waste-holding tank dump valves and drain and flush the tanks thoroughly (this is very important as the sewage in the tanks, if frozen, could seriously damage the tanks).
-Plan ahead and have this done at a dump station. - 11.
+Plan ahead and have this done at a dump station. - 12.
 Remove the batteries from your trailer and store in a cool, dry place where there is no danger of freezing.
 It is very important for optimum life of a battery to check it periodically and to keep it fully charged.